lewisbar/lewisbar.github.io/_posts/2025-08-29-Composite Reuse Principle.md

 let dangerousHunter = PirateHunterShip(sailingEquipment: SailingEquipment(), cannon: longRangeCannon, navalOfficers: NavalOfficers())
 ```

-And so we can compose our objects however we like and create components with different behavior even at runtime.
+And so we can compose our objects whichever way we like and create components with different behavior even at runtime.

+#### Advantages of Composition

-To sum up some of the advantages of composition: Using composition, our code becomes more flexible and easier to change.
+To sum up some of the advantages of composition:

+Using composition, our code becomes more flexible and easier to change.

 These tiny components are easier to develop and reason about than an inheritance hierarchy of classes.

 They are also easier to test, easier to reuse, and easier to maintain.

+#### Wrapping It Up

 So in most cases, composition is better than class inheritance if you want to reuse or share code.